Federal Reserve Bank of San Francisco

 Using data for the U.S. manufacturing sector, we test for the existence of a broad credit channel for monetary policy, which operates through the total supply of loans.
 Our test focuses on the relationship between internal funds and business investment.
 After a monetary tightening, we find that this relationship becomes much closer for small firms but not for large firms.
 In contrast, after a monetary easing, the relationship is little changed for all firms.
 This evidence supports the existence of a broad credit channel.

-Stephen D. Oliner & Glenn D. Rudebusch, "Is there a broad credit channel for monetary policy?", Economic Review, Federal Reserve Bank of San Francisco, pages 3-13, 1996.
+Stephen D. Oliner & Glenn D. Rudebusch, "Is there a broad credit channel for monetary policy?", Federal Reserve Bank of San Francisco, Economic Review, pages 3-13, number 1, 1996.

 Keywords: Bank loans ; Monetary policy - United States